-First, he advised them to be absolutely determined to enjoy what they did.
+First that they be absolutely determined to enjoy what they did.
 Giving two examples, he said he had never met anyone who succeeded at something he or she hated.

-Second, he advised them not to be afraid to fail, and that when they failed at something, an experience they were likely to have, they should learn from it and move on.
+Second that they not to be afraid to fail, and that when they failed at something, an experience they were likely to have, they should learn from it and move on.

-Lastly, Sikorski advised the high school graduates to trust their instincts and never give up on themselves.
+Last that they trust their instincts and never give up on themselves.
 Pointing out that human progress is a chain and every generation forges a little piece of it, he challenged them to do what they could in their own lives to strengthen their link and thereby hand down a stronger chain to the next generation.

 If the hungry were to be fed, it would be because their generation gave the world people as committed as Harry Chapin who gave the last years of his short life, not to the riches he could gain for himself as a singer, but to raising millions of dollars to help feed the hungry.